6.630.2 Absence and Leave for Military-Related Reasons

 1. There are two conditions where an employee is entitled to an additional 22 workdays of military leave per calendar year under this provision of the law:

-1. A Reservist or National Guard member who performs military duty in support of civil authorities in the protection of life and property when the National Guard is used for alleviating results of disasters such as floods, earthquakes, and hurricanes, the maintenance of law and order is a prime function of the assigned military duties.
-Therefore, such duty is covered by the term military aid to enforce the law; and
+1. Military leave for military aid to enforce the law: Under 5 USC 6323(b), an employee is entitled to an additional 22 workdays of military leave per calendar year, when their duty is considered military aid to enforce the law, such as a Reservist or National Guard member performing military duty in support of civil authorities, in the protection of life and property, or when the National Guard is used in response to disasters such as floods, earthquakes, and hurricanes, or the maintenance of law and order is a prime function of the assigned military duties (see IRM 6.630.2.3.3 below for salary consideration); and

 Requesting Military Leave to Enforce the Law or in Support of a Contingency Operation

-2. A copy of military orders, or a statement by the commanding officer, which shows that the duty was for the purpose of providing military aid to enforce the law, including the authorization, extent and nature of the service, must be provided to the manager to facilitate the crediting of military pay against civilian pay.
-5 USC 6323(b) states that an employee’s pay must not be reduced due to absence when granted leave under this subsection.
+3. Provide their manager a copy of their military orders, or a statement by the commanding officer, which shows the duty is for the purpose of providing military aid to enforce the law, including the authorization, extent and nature of the service, must be provided to the manager to facilitate the crediting of military pay against civilian pay; in accordance with 5 USC 6323(b), an employee’s pay must not be reduced due to absence when granted leave under this subsection.

-3. If an employee plans to exceed all of this type of military leave during the current calendar year, he or she must notify management as soon as possible regarding how to post the IRS T&A record(s) to reflect additional periods of absence (e.g., annual leave, LWOP, etc.).
+2. If an employee plans to exceed all of this type of military leave during the current calendar year, they must notify management as soon as possible regarding how to post the IRS T&A record(s) to reflect additional periods of absence (e.g., annual leave, LWOP, etc.).

 Salary Considerations for Military Leave to Enforce the Law or in Support of a Contingency Operation

 3. An employee must refund the IRS the military base pay received for the days of absence that occur on workdays.
-The employee must repay a dollar amount equal to the military pay received (less any travel, transportation, or per diem allowances) up to the amount of his or her civilian pay.
+The employee must repay a dollar amount equal to the military pay received (less any travel, transportation, or per diem allowances) up to the amount of their civilian pay.
 The military pay to be refunded applies only to this type of military leave.
+(See: IRM 6.630.1.1.3, Absence and Leave, on employee responsibilities.)

 Funeral Leave for Immediate Relative who Died in a Combat Zone

-1. Funeral leave granted for this purpose may not exceed three workdays, to enable an employee to make arrangements for and/or to attend the funeral or memorial service of an immediate relative who died as a result of a wound, disease, or injury incurred while serving as a member of the Armed Forces in a combat zone.
+1. Funeral leave (of up to, but not to excess of, three days) may be granted to enable an employee to make arrangements for and/or to attend the funeral or memorial service of an immediate relative who died as a result of a wound, disease, or injury incurred while serving as a member of the Armed Forces in a combat zone.

 2. Immediate relative means the following relatives of the deceased member of the Armed Forces: